JOU 270. Introduction to Journalism. (3 h)

 JOU 390.
 Internship.
 (1-3 h)

 Practical experience in journalism.
-Students work with a faculty adviser.
+Students work with a faculty advisor.
 Cannot be repeated except with approval of the director.

 JOU 395.
 Individual Study.
 (1-3 h)